bandframework/surmise/README.rst

 .. note::

     Direct installation of surmise requires Cython to build C executable.
-    On Windows platform Cython is supported by Microsoft build tools, for which installation is outside pip.
-See `Microsoft build tools`_ for details.
+    On a Windows platform Cython is supported by Microsoft build tools, for which installation is outside pip; see `Microsoft build tools`_ for details.

 Testing
 ~~~~~~~